 The initial goal of the tests described here is to eliminate the undesirable alloys from the scrap pile.
-Steel with around 0.3% carbon or less is structural or mild steel and will not harden to form a proper hamon or a durable cutting edge (though it is a useful practice material for learning to forge).
+Steel with around 0.3% carbon or less (this includes rail spikes, yes even the “hc” ones) is structural or mild steel and will not harden to form a proper hamon or a durable cutting edge (though it is a useful practice material for learning to forge).
 Wrought iron has almost no carbon and will not harden.
 Cast iron is brittle and cannot be forged without crumbling.
 Tool steels and specialty steels with large amounts of other alloying ingredients may behave like simple carbon steel in one test but not in others.

 The secondary goal is to dial in the performance of a suitable steel by testing different approaches to heat treating and tempering.
 Under relatively controlled conditions and repeated testing, certain aspects of temperature or clay placement can be refined and tailored to each specific piece of steel.